 If the founder had given in to this mindset of exclusivity, the already-underrepresented conservative half of our community of place would have been made completely unwelcome.
 So he kept trying to hold the door open to complete inclusivity, incurring tremendous liberal wrath, for—contrary to their marketing image—the inclusivity of the liberal faction extends only to persons who agree with them.

-Critics Pretending to be SupportersThus, those who had stepped up to be primary supporters were not supporters at all, but rather the bitterest critics.
+Critics Pretending to be SupportersThus, those who had stepped up to be primary supporters were not supporters at all, but rather the bitterest of critics.
 (They were also dishonest.
 Two of the primary “supporters” had falsified their profile information, after making personal affirmations that the info they provided was true.)

 Time to Cut LossesFinally, several members with negative balances in their account asked to have their account closed but refused to take responsibility for their negative balances (after explicitly having agreed otherwise), so members with positive balances were left “holding the bag”.
-This does not happen in successful community currency projects; but endless groundless criticism and a lack of self-awareness made ours the toxic exception.
+This does not happen in successful community currency projects; but ongoing groundless criticism and a lack of self-awareness made ours the toxic exception.

 With another significant payment due at Meetup.com, but no revenue stream to cover it...with two potential viruses threatening our SSL security, but no revenue stream to cover updates to the web server...it seemed on 10/20/2014 that it was no longer justifiable to keep the system operating.
 After already closing the accounts of several shirkers, the final balance of the remaining open accounts was: